cartesi/docs/cartesi-rollups/api/json-rpc/portals/ERC1155SinglePortal.md

-## ERC1155SinglePortal

-This contract allows anyone to perform single transfers of ERC-1155 tokens to a DApp while informing the off-chain machine.
+The **ERC1155SinglePortal** allows anyone to perform single transfers of ERC-1155 tokens to a DApp while informing the off-chain machine.

 ### depositSingleERC1155Token